mikhailmints/qunity/README.md

 ```bash
 docker run -it -v ./qasm_out:/qunity/qasm_out -v ./diagrams:/qunity/diagrams qunity:latest
 ```
-If you are using Windows or otherwise if you don't see the compiled files and generated images appearing on your host machine, you might need to use absolute paths instead of relative paths in the above command.
+The `-v` flags create a bind mount linking your host machine and the Docker container, so that you can directly see the compiled files and generated images in the `qasm_out` and `diagrams` directories on your host machine.
+If you are using Windows or otherwise if you don't see these files appearing on your host machine, you might need to use absolute paths instead of relative paths in the above command.
 For instance, if you put the `qunity` folder on your desktop, then the command would have to be
 ```bash
 docker run -it -v C:/Users/user/Desktop/qunity/qasm_out:/qunity/qasm_out -v C:/Users/user/Desktop/qunity/diagrams:/qunity/diagrams qunity:latest
 ```